khitczenko/norm-topdown/README.md

 Werker, J. F., Pons, F., Dietrich, C., Kajikawa, S., Fais, L., & Amano, S. (2007).
 Infant-directed speech supports phonetic category learning in English and Japanese.
 Cognition, 103(1), 147-162.

-Please do not hesitate to reach out with any questions!
+Please do not hesitate to reach out to Kasia Hitczenko with any questions!